 Tip #3: Check the Spring System

-The sealing faces of a mechanical seal are pushed together by some form of spring system.
-Before assembling the seal onto the shaft, confirm that the spring system is freely working, and not hung up, by pressing gently against the primary ring assembly, taking caution to avoid direct contact of the sealing surface with your hand.
+The compressor sealing faces of a mechanical seal are pushed together by some form of spring system.
+Before assembling the seal onto the shaft, confirm that the spring system is freely working and not hung up by pressing gently against the primary ring assembly, taking caution to avoid direct contact with the sealing surface with your hand.

-Tip #4: Make Sure to Install Your Mechanical Seal Correctly
+Tip #4: Check Your Installation: See Mechanical Seal Diagram

 Get Started With Ro-Flo Compressors